openwallet-foundation/tac/docs/projects/reviews/2024/2024-sd-jwt-kotlin-annual.md

 ## Project Health

 The main focus of this project was to provide a Kotlin implementation for the IETF SD-JWT draft.
-However, the project remain without any updates for a while and the maintainer decided to post an announcement stating this project is no longer maintained.
+However, the project remains without any updates for a while and the maintainer decided to post an announcement stating this project is no longer maintained.
 However during TAC meeting for annual review, there was a volunteer stepped up to take care of this project.